cocos-creator/Tutorial-Dr.Mario-Style-Game-deprecated/en/03-creating-a-menu-screen/play_button.md

 __Task:__ Now is a good time to save your project!
 From the __File__ menu, select __Save Scene__ or use your operating system's shortcut key.

+This chapter finished!
+You can download a completed project to this point [here](../Dr-Mario-Style-Tutorial_ch3.zip).

-With this chapter finished, we can move on to [laying out our game play UI](../04-laying-out-gameplay-ui/index.md)...
+We can now move on to [laying out our game play UI](../04-laying-out-gameplay-ui/index.md)...